 recognize those who exhibit exceptional talent.

-The main event is a 90-minute multiple-choice exam with 30 questions—the Morning Exam.
+The main event is a 90-minute multiple-choice exam with 30 questions—the Individual

-The top 16 scorers of this test receive a medal, and participate in a Top-16 Tournament.
-The
+Test.
+The top 16 scorers of this test receive a medal, and participate in an Elimination

 For team awards, schools are separated into three divisions.
 The division assigned